SUSH9391/Github-Tutorial/README.md

 # Github-Tutorial
-Hey this is for tuotrial purpos!!
+Hey this is for tuotrial purpose!!